Uclok31v/CBT/README.md

 # CBT

+## Overvies
-Computer Based Testing Application
+This is a four-choice orthodox Computer Based Testing Application.

-## 概要
-職場でプロジェクト新規参画者向けに知識の理解度を確認するテスト実施用に開発したCBTアプリケーション。
-受験者の職務および受験回数に応じて、登録されている問題から出題するものを抽出して問題セットを構成する。
-テストは４択形式である。
+You can set questions to be asked according to the attributes of the examinees and the number of times they have taken the exam.

-## 機能一覧
+## List of Functions
-### 共通
+### Common
-- ログイン
+- Log in
-- ログアウト
+- Log out
-### 管理者
+### Administrator
+- Users (administrators / examinees) registration
+- Examinees viewing
+- Examinees editing
+- Examinees deletion
-- ユーザ（管理者/受験者）登録
+- Questions registration
-- 受験者閲覧
+- Questions viewing
-- 受験者編集
+- Questions editing
-- 受験者削除
+- Questions deletion
-- 問題登録
+- Password change
+### Examinee
-- 問題閲覧
+- Problem set construction
-- 問題編集
+- Question
-- 問題削除
+- Answer
-- パスワード変更（自身）
+- Scoring
+- Pass / fail judgment

-### 受験者
+### Dependency
+- Java(Servlet/JSP)
-- 問題解答
+- Bootstrap
-- 採点・合否判定
+- MySQL